 Coffee lovers are always on the hunt for the perfect cup of Joe.
-And when it comes to choosing between Moka Pot vs Espresso machine, the debate gets intense.
+And when it comes to choosing between a Moka Pot vs Espresso machine, the debate gets intense.

 While both Moka Pot and Espresso machines produce strong, flavorful coffee, the brewing process and resulting taste profiles are different.

-Espresso is typically brewed at a high pressure of 9 bars.
+Espresso sot is typically brewed at a high pressure of 9 bars.
 This high pressure is required to extract the rich flavor and oils from the coffee grounds and create the signature crema layer on top.

 The following is the Speciality Coffee Association’s definition of Espresso, and Moka pot coffee definitely does not meet it.

-“Espresso is a 25–35ml (.85–1.2 ounce [×2 for double]) beverage prepared from 7–9 grams (14–18 grams for a double) of coffee through which clean water of 195°–205°F (90.5°–96.1°C) has been forced at 9–10 atmospheres of pressure, and where the grind of the coffee is such that the brew time is 20–30 seconds.
+Espresso is a 25–35ml (.85–1.2 ounce [×2 for double]) beverage prepared from 7–9 grams (14–18 grams for a double) of coffee through which clean water of 195°–205°F (90.5°–96.1°C) has been forced at 9–10 atmospheres of pressure, and where the grind of the coffee is such that the brew time is 20–30 seconds.
 While brewing, the flow of espresso will appear to have the viscosity of warm honey and the resulting beverage will exhibit a thick, dark golden crema.
 Espresso should be prepared specifically for and immediately served to its intended consumer.”

 Speciality Coffee Association

-What is the Moka Pot coffee maker and how does it work?
+What is the Moka Pot coffee maker?

 The Moka pot consists of three parts: the bottom chamber, the filter basket, and the top chamber.